Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 Instead, use I-statements to express how a certain situation makes you feel, or think.
 That way you’ll make sure that you’re speaking only for yourself.

-If you’re talking about something your loved one is doing, keep your focus on the behavior rather than the person.
+If you’re talking about something your partner is doing, keep your focus on the behavior rather than the person.

 So, instead of saying, “You upset me when you skip dinner,” try saying, “I feel upset when you skip dinner.”